-A reverse mortgage is a loan that enables homeowners that are generally 62 years of age or older to use part of their homes' equity to obtain cash proceeds that can be used in many ways.
-The loan does not have to be repaid until the last surviving borrower or remaining eligible non-borrowing spouse passes away or permanently leaves the home, or if the homeowners sell the home, or fail to meet the loan obligations, that include paying property taxes and insurance, and keeping their home maintained.
+A reverse mortgage is a loan that enables homeowners who are generally 62 years of age or older to use part of their homes' equity to obtain cash proceeds that can be used in many ways.
+The loan does not have to be repaid until the last surviving borrower or remaining eligible non-borrowing spouse passes away or permanently leaves the home, sells the home, or fails to meet the loan obligations, that include paying property taxes and insurance, and keeping the home maintained.